WHAT WE STAND FOR

 We DO NOT charge young people or our members any fees or try to sell them anything.
 We DO work with our network members to develop sustainable partnerships between education providers, business and industry, community groups and parents and families that will benefit student participation, retention, attainment and transition.

 Established in 2001 as a result of a recommendation form the Kirby Report, the South East Local Learning and Employment Network (South East LLEN) was developed to bring together educators, employers, industry, welfare agencies, local government and non-government organisations.
 The core objective of a LLEN is to improve participation, engagement, attainment and transition outcomes for young people 10 to 19 years old within its geographic boundaries.
 A LLEN also has a particular focus on those young people who are at risk of disengaging or who have already disengage from education and training and are not in meaningful employment.

-To broker sustainable partnerships that:
+To broker sustainable partnerships that: Support schools to:

 Support the broader community to:

-Endorsed by the South East LLEN Board of Directors and the Department of Education and Training (DET).
+Endorsed by the South East LLEN Board of Directors and the Department of Education and Training (DET)